OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Methodology

 \section{Methodology}

 Figure \ref{fig:framework} illustrates the two stages of OptiHive.
-In the first stage (generation of valid components), we efficiently produce executable components resulting in a set of interpretable outputs.
-Specifically, we invoke an LLM on a single batch inference to generate a pool of candidate solvers, problem instances, and validity tests.
+In the first stage (generation of valid components), we efficiently produce executable components, resulting in a set of interpretable outputs.
+Specifically, we perform a single batch generation to obtain a pool of candidate solvers, problem instances, and validity tests.
 We compile and execute every solver-instance pair, and execute all tests on solver–instance pairs producing a solution.
-Then, we solve a MILP to remove a subset of solvers, instances, and tests, so that only interpretable outputs are retained.
-In the second stage (solver characterization and selection), we fit a latent-class model \cite{dawid1979maximum} on these interpretable outputs to jointly infer the feasibility of instances and each solver’s solution validity, and the type I/II error rates of both solvers and tests.
-Finally, we form a Pareto front of solvers based on their estimated error rates and expected objective values, and select a final solver either based on a priori methods or by minimizing a scalarized objective.
+Then, we solve an ILP to remove a subset of solvers, instances, and tests, so that only interpretable outputs are retained.
+In the second stage (solver characterization and selection), we fit a latent-class model \cite{dawid1979maximum} on these interpretable outputs to jointly infer the feasibility of instances and each solver's solution validity, and the type I/II error rates of both solvers and tests.
+Finally, we rank solvers with a scalarized objective that integrates their estimated error rates and expected objective values, and select the top-ranked candidate.
 The entire framework is given in Algorithm \ref{alg:optihive}.
 We now describe each stage in detail, beginning with the generation of components.